 The EQs are full kill – you don’t get a choice – which I think is fine.
 (That means that if you turn the low, mid and high EQs all the way down for a channel, the sound disappears entirely.)

-The manual says that it is possible to send both decks to your headphones at once if you like with the deck cue buttons switching on/off independently of each other., but we found it instead to be an either/or.
+The manual says that it is possible to send both decks to your headphones at once, if you like, with the deck cue buttons switching on/off independently of each other, but instead we found it to be an either/or.
 This is fine by us, but we’d like to see the ability to choose whether this is the case, which would likely be something Serato would have to implement in its software.
 No big deal.